terrier-org/pyterrier/docs/experiments.rst

         save_mode="overwrite"
     )

-Saving Evaluation Results as CSV
+Saving Evaluation Results as CSVs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Whenever ``save_dir`` is set, ``pt.Experiment`` also writes two CSV summary files to that directory: